-How to crush your holiday debt
+How to Crush Your Holiday Debt

 Here’s what you can do to speed up the debt repayment process:

-— CONSIDER CONSOLIDATION.
-Consolidation combines multiple debts into one payment, typically through a personal loan or balance transfer card.
-This approach can make your debt easier to manage, and could reduce the overall interest rate you're paying on it.
-Usually, you'll need a good or excellent credit score.
-Before applying, McClary suggests obtaining a copy of your credit report and checking your credit scores to get an idea of whether you'll qualify.
+- Consider consolidation.
+Debt consolidation combines multiple debts into one payment, typically through a personal loan or balance transfer card.
+This approach can make your debt easier to manage, and could reduce the overall interest rate you’re paying on it.
+Usually, you’ll need a good or excellent credit score.
+Before applying, McClary suggests obtaining a copy of your credit report and checking your credit scores to get an idea of whether you’ll qualify.